-St. Petersburg metro explosion: 10 dead in Russia blasts
+St. Petersburg metro explosion: 10 dead in Russia blast

 - Authorities are trying to determine the exact number of deaths

-Moscow (CNN)Ten people have been killed in twin blasts on the metro in the Russian city of St. Petersburg, state-run TASS reported.
+Moscow (CNN)Ten people have been killed in an explosion on the metro in the Russian city of St. Petersburg, state-run media TASS reported.

+Around 50 others were injured, the St. Petersburg governor's office said, in the incident that has forced the shutdown of the entire metro system.

-At least one of the explosions took place on a subway car at the Sennaya Ploshchad station.
+The explosion took place on a subway car at the Sennaya Ploshchad station.

-Kremlin spokesman Dmitry Peskov said President Vladimir Putin was aware of the reports of the explosions, according to state-run Russia 24.

-Putin was in St. Petersburg speaking at an event earlier Monday but it was not clear if he was still in the city.
+Images of the car shows the facade had been ripped off, while others showed passengers running from the site at the station filled with smoke.

 "According to the very first preliminary information, about 10 people were killed in the explosion," a source told TASS, noting the exact number of victims was still being established.

+"Naturally, we always consider all options -- both domestic and criminal, primarily incidents of a terrorist nature."

+Kremlin spokesman Dmitry Peskov said Putin had been in St. Petersburg speaking at an event earlier Monday.

-St. Petersburg is Russia's second city.
+St. Petersburg is Russia's second-biggest city.